The BEST Icefields Parkway Hotels

 The Best Icefields Parkway Hotels

-This attractive bunch of cabins just outside Jasper is the first stop for a hotel along the Icefields Parkways.
-Set on the Athabasca River, they feel far from civilization but are only a few minute’s drive from the center of town.
+This attractive bunch of cabins just outside Jasper is the first stop for a hotel along the Icefields Parkway.
+Set on the Athabasca River, they feel far from civilization but are only a few minutes’ drive from the center of town.
 The cabins in Jasper provide the quintessential Canadian log cabin experience.

-Whether you are a luxurious chalet or a charming heritage log cabin, you will get a wood-burning fireplace, the perfect way to warm up on chilly nights.
-The cabins also include a small kitchenette and dining space, which is excellent for self-cater users.
-We always appreciate kitchens for breakfast and to make sandwiches for our adventures in the mountains.
+Whether you stay in a luxurious chalet or a charming heritage log cabin, you will have a wood-burning fireplace, the perfect way to warm up on chilly nights.
+The cabins also include a small kitchenette and dining space, which is excellent for self-catering users.
+We always appreciate having a kitchen for breakfast and to make sandwiches for our adventures in the mountains.

 The grounds around the property are charming and spacious, as the 56 cabins are set on 11 acres.
 It’s a nice layout, and every cabin is a short walk to the edge of the Athabasca River, where you can see the stunning Mount Edith Cavell and Tekarra Mountain in the distance.
 As it’s set along the river, the property is frequented by wildlife, including elk, black bears, and even grizzly bears.

-We suggest booking well in advance if you want an extended stay as the cabins are very popular.
+We recommend booking well in advance if you plan to stay for an extended period, as the cabins are very popular.

 If are driving the Icefields Parkway, consider buying the Gypsy Guide Narrative Tour!

 Becker’s Chalets are not much further past the Alpine Village and offer a similar experience, but have a wider range of rooms.
-The property dates back to the 1940s and has grown from 42 to 118 chalets over 50 years.
+The property dates back to the 1940s and has expanded from 42 to 118 chalets over the past 50 years.
 The range of accommodation options, 23 room types, allows them to cater to more travelers.

-They have everything from one-bedroom rooms to multiple-bedroom chalets and a log cabin that can hold up to 10 people.
-Most chalets have full kitchens and fireplaces but provide kitchen-less and wheelchair-accessible ones.
+They offer accommodations ranging from one-bedroom rooms to multiple-bedroom chalets and a log cabin that can accommodate up to 10 people.
+Most chalets have full kitchens and fireplaces, but provide kitchen-less and wheelchair-accessible ones.
 There are a handful of chalets by the Athabasca River, which offers mountain views.

 The rooms here are a bit more dated, and the amenities vary across their room types compared to the Alpine Village Resort above.
 They’re a little further down the Icefields Parkway but a 10-minute drive to Jasper and town amenities.
 Becker’s Chalets is another great option for staying along the Icefields Parkway.